ept221/8085-Assembler/README.md

   -s, --standard     equivalent to -A -B -I -H -C
   -o OUT, --out OUT  output file name (stdout, if not specified)
   ```
+## Source File Syntax
+The assembler is case insensitive.

+### Comments
+Comments begin with ";"

+### Constants
+8-bit constants are given in hex:

+### Label Definitions
+Label definitions may be any string ending with a colon, where the string does not match the pattern of an 8 or 16-bit constant.
+### Directives